 SAU Hearts Drama —From dazzling musicals, to cutting-edge black-box theater performances, to award-winning plays, the Spring Arbor theater program offers a wide range of theatrical outlets enough to sate the appetite of the most enthusiastic theater guru.

-Will Shoot for Credit – A semester long course that focuses on short film production.
+Will Shoot for Credit — A semester-long course that focuses on short film production.
 Anyone is welcome to come to the class to learn more about production.
 Students pitch short film ideas and 4 of them are chosen to produce.
 Auditions for actors, script readings with the cast, storyboards, and props are done outside of class before the scheduled production date.
 The director works with the editor to finalize the short film, and is screened at the Will Shoot for Credit event.
-To view past short films, click this link! https://vimeo.com/user16136204/videos.
+View short films from past Will Shoot for Credit events.

 The G.K.
 Chesterton Society — This reading group meets once a month to discuss Chesterton’s plays, poems, novels, essays, and criticism.
 In good Chestertonian spirit, their meetings are full of laughter, appreciation, cheese, and cookies.
 They welcome anyone who wants to follow Chesterton in thinking, living, and loving with gusto and gratitude.

 The Oak Tree Review — This is Spring Arbor’s literary journal.
 It publishes the creative works of students, including poetry, fiction, non-fiction, scripts, and reviews.
 Students also serve as editors and oversee the publication process.
 In the fall, The Oak Tree Review sponsors a poetry reading where students and faculty share their latest work, and each spring there is a journal release party where students read from the latest issue.

 Tolkien Literary Club — This club’s main purpose is to enjoy, learn from, and gain a greater appreciation of the works of J.R.R.
 Tolkien.
 Meetings focus around reading the books and other literature penned him.
 Regularly, reading is accompanied with insights about the passage and an increased knowledge of the context.
 Meetings are welcome to all, to both the seasoned Tolkien veterans and to those who have not yet been initiated.